 - Vitaminwater– Sounds good for you right?
 Vitamins and water, what could be bad about that?
 And the bottles have all kinds of claims of how it will help you.
 But Coca-Cola is being sued for making people believe this drink, with 33 grams of sugar in each bottle, is good for them.
 Coca-Cola has even said, when defending itself, “no consumer could reasonably be misled into thinking Vitaminwater was a healthy beverage.”

-- Subway- In the fast food world, Subway seems like a good choice, after all it’s not all greasy like a burger place, and look at all of those people that lost weight eating it.
+- Subway- In the fast-food world, Subway seems like a good choice, after all, it’s not all greasy like a burger place, and look at all of those people that lost weight eating it.
 Sure, if you have been eating a diet of fast food burgers, switching to Subway will likely help you lose weight and feel better but this doesn’t mean it’s health, just better than some of the worst food you can eat.
 Subway food contains things like nitrates, high fructose corn syrup, GMOs, artificial dyes, hidden MSG, and so many more harmful ingredients.
-Read 100 Days of Real Food’s Is Subway Real Food? for more detail.

 - McDonald’s Salads- A McDonald’s burger contains 250 calories, 9 grams of fat, and 480 mg of sodium.
 The Premium Southwest Salad with Crispy Chicken is 450 calories, 21 grams of fat, and 820 mg of sodium, and many of their salads are as bad or worse.